Auto Glass Certification Program For NSW Operators

 There is a marginal chance long servicing technicians may be given a pass, or a shortened/accelerated course based on current experience.
 However, I believe this is an optimistic expectation and should not to taken for granted.
 It’s likely you will be forced back to school to complete your ABC’s regardless of experience.
 I understand this makes little sense, so this is why you must act if you disagree, or if you believe you deserve some credits for your current experience level.

 Technicians with little experience will almost certainly have to undergo certification.
 Who pays for this training is an important question.
 The employee or the employer?
-If it’s the employer what terms/conditions should you take to prevent trained staff from being poached by another company after you have made a substantial invested in them.
+If it’s the employer what terms/conditions should you take to prevent trained staff from being poached by another company after you have made a substantial investment in them.
 There are many more questions to be asked depending on your business model.

 Statutory Review of the Motor Dealers and Repairers Act 2013